danielwatson6/tensorflow-boilerplate/README.md

 ```

 You can also write your own training loops à la pytorch by overriding the `fit` method
 or writing a custom method that you can invoke via `run.py`.
+Examples of both are
+available in `models/mlp.py`.

 ### `tfbp.DataLoader`